-- Amend the Eden Area General Plan and Castro Valley General Plan, respectively, for these sites and rezone the site to facilitate development of below-market-rate housing by January 2024. - Coordinate with BART and (for Bay Fair Station) San Leandro staff to develop RFPs and enter into exclusive negotiating agreement with selected development partners. - At time of writing, Planning staff have requested a 2026 development date for Bay Fair Station and a 2029 development date for Castro Valley Station regarding BART's next work plan.
+- Adopt zoning standards by September 2024 to be in complianceful conformity with AB 2923. - Amend the Eden Area General Plan-and Castro Valley General Plan, respectively, for these sites to reflect zoning standards and rezone the site to facilitate development of below-market-rate housing by September 2024. - PDA and CBTP efforts to be completed by 2026.
+This effort will consist of ongoing coordination Geerdinate with surrounding property owners.
+BART.
+Alameda County Transportation -and Commission, and (for Bay Fair Station) the City of San Leandro planning staff to develop RFQ/RFPs and enter into exclusive negotiating agreement with selected development partners. - The March 2024 BART TOD Work Plan describes Bay Fair Station as a near term project to advance to RFP/RFQ before 2028.
+At time of writing, Planning staff have requested a 2026 development date for Bay Fair Station and a 2029 development date for Castro Valley Station regarding BART's next work plan.